WebAssembly/spec/md-proto/WebAssembly.md

 > In practice, implementations may precompute the destinations of branches so that they don't literally need to scan in this manner.

-#### Forwarding Control-Flow Type
+#### Forwarding Validation Type

-To obtain the *forwarding control-flow type*:
+To obtain the *forwarding validation type*:
+ - Obtain the *forwarding arity*:
+    - If the instruction has an `$arity` immediate, use that.
+    - Otherwise, use the number of values on the stack beyond the control-flow stack top's limit value.
+ - If the forwarding arity is greater than 1, validation fails.
- - If the type stack's length is one greater than the control-flow stack top's limit value, pop a type from the type stack.
+ - If the forwarding arity is 1, pop a [validation type] from the type stack and use that.
+ - If the forwarding arity is 0, use `void`.
- - If the type stack's length is equal to the control-flow stack top's limit value, use `void`.
+ - If the new length of the type stack is not equal to the control-flow stack top's limit value, validation fails.
- - Otherwise, validation fails.

 > Validation fails if there are unused entries left on the stack.
 The [`drop` instruction](#drop) can be used to discard unused values.